-Felling of trees Significant □ Moderate □ Minor $\Box $ Number of trees 10 Clearing of vegetation Significant □ Moderate □ Minor □√ Potential impact on species of aquatic (i.e., water) environmen • Moderate Minor $\Box \sqrt{}$
+Felling of trees Significant □ Moderate □ Minor $\Box $ Number of trees 45 Clearing of vegetation Significant □ Moderate □ Minor □√ Potential impact on species of aquatic (i.e., water) environmen 0 Moderate □ Minor □√

-Major trees to be felled down are: Rain tree, Mahogany, Acacia, Mango, Coconut etc. There is no tree to be felled down bring religious and heritage importance.
-However, the trees to be felled down have economic value, though most of them are small to medium in size considering length and diameter.
+Major trees to be felled down are Acacia, Coconut, Betel-nut, Mango etc. There is no tree to be felled down bring religious and heritage importance.
+However, the trees to be felled down have significant economic value, because most of them are small to medium in size considering length and diameter.
 Vegetation coverage is not similar in all sections of the road.
 However, clearing of the road side naturally grown vegetation (herbs and shrubs) have minor level of ecological impacts.
-In addition, anticipated impact on species of aquatic environment is minor except throwing of the wastes materials in to the road side and influence area water bodies (ponds, ditches and low wet lands) have impacts on the aquatic environment.
+In addition, anticipated impact on species of aquatic environment is minor except throwing of the wastes materials in to the road side and influence area water bodies (khals, ponds, ditches and low wet lands) have impacts on the aquatic environment.
 Considering the overall situation, the ecological impact is considered as minor.